ankitverma31/todo-list/README.md

 5. Click "Advanced" and add Environment Variable:
    - **Key:** `MONGODB_URI`
    - **Value:** Your MongoDB Atlas connection string

+   Note: You do NOT need to set PORT - Render automatically provides this

 6. Click "Create Web Service"

 Render will automatically deploy your application.
 Once deployed, you'll receive a URL like: `https://your-app-name.onrender.com`